aglabx/ArraySplitter/README.md

 ### Overview

 The algorithm uses a frequency suffix tree (fs_tree) approach to identify optimal cut sequences that split tandem repeat arrays into individual monomer units.
-It operates in multiple stages: building a frequency-based suffix tree, identifying candidate cut sequences, selecting the optimal cut, and iteratively refining the decomposition.
+It handles variable-length monomers (polymorphic repeats) common in biological sequences and automatically orients sequences to canonical form for comparability.

 ### Detailed Algorithm Steps

+#### 1. Canonical Orientation
+Arrays are first oriented to canonical form using the rules:
+- Primary: A > T (arrays with more A's than T's are kept as-is)
+- Secondary: C > G (if A=T, arrays with more C's than G's are kept as-is)
+- Arrays not in canonical form are reverse complemented

-#### 1. Most Frequent Nucleotide Selection
+#### 2. All Nucleotide Analysis
-The algorithm begins by identifying the most frequent nucleotide (A, C, T, or G) in the input array.
-This nucleotide serves as an anchor point for building the frequency suffix tree, reducing the search space while maintaining effectiveness.
+The algorithm analyzes all nucleotides (A, C, T, G) to avoid bias from single nucleotide selection.
+Each nucleotide serves as an anchor point for building frequency suffix trees.

-#### 2. Frequency Suffix Tree Construction
+#### 3. Frequency Suffix Tree Construction
 The core data structure is a frequency suffix tree that efficiently identifies repetitive patterns:

-- **Starting positions**: All positions containing the most frequent nucleotide become root nodes
+- **Starting positions**: All positions containing each nucleotide become root nodes
 - **Iterative extension**: The tree grows by extending sequences one nucleotide at a time (A/C/G/T)
 - **Frequency filtering**: Only branches exceeding a dynamic cutoff threshold are retained:
   - Arrays > 1MB: cutoff = 1000